 My Traeger Grill and I have been putting smiles on people's faces for over a decade.
 Whether cooking steaks, burgers, or chicken, the grill is always the central gathering point of every party.

-Cleaning up after hosting people is never fun, but fortunately, cleaning the Traeger is easy if the correct measures are in place from the start.
-I’ve put together a few tips that will make your post-grill cleanup a snap.
+Cleaning up after hosting people is never fun, but fortunately, cleaning the grill is easy if the correct measures are in place from the start.
+I’ve put together a few tips that will help you clean a Traeger grill easily.

 How To Clean A Traeger Grill The Right Way